fpereiro/gotoB/tutorial/tutorial.md

 A frontend is a group of HTML, CSS & js files.
 Once all of these files are loaded onto the browser, the frontend is ready to run.

+This tutorial only covers the frontend aspect of webapp development.
+We will however learn how to make requests to the backend so that when you get around to write your server, your frontend will be ready for it!

 ### How do the frontend and the backend communicate?

 The frontend and backend communicate through the [web](https://en.wikipedia.org/wiki/World_Wide_Web).
 The web is a way to exchange information that runs on top of the [internet](https://en.wikipedia.org/wiki/Internet).
 How are the web and the internet related?
 Think of it in this way: